toainn92/Election_Analysis/README.md

 # Election_Analysis

 # Overview of Election Audit:
 The purpose of this election audit analysis is to obtain addtional data to the election commision.
+This analysis and audit are conducted using Python 3.7.6 on a CSV filed called "election_results".
 The following data was requested by the election commission.

 County and Candidate Vote Analysis:
 - The total number of votes received